bavlynady47-eg/Rhythm-moster/README.md

 Here's some cool Features:

+-the score is calculated after each note

+-the game is easy and fun to play

+-you can see your score at the end of the game

+-when you click the bote some magic ✨ graphics appears from the note

-you can see your score at the end of the game the game calculates your combo streak it is funny and cool :D
+-the game calculates your combo streak it is funny and cool :D

 The demo link :  https://bavly-nady.itch.io/rhythm-monster